 Entry and exit

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact an

-Embassy of Japan in Canberra has information for visa applicants on its
+Embassy of Japan in Canberra has information for visa applicants on its website.

 Safety and security